MarcusBarnes/mik/.github/PULL_REQUEST_TEMPLATE.md

 # How should this be tested?

 A description of what steps someone could take to:

 * Reproduce the problem you are fixing (if applicable)
 * Test that the Pull Request does what is intended.

+To help reviewers test your work:

+* Indicate whether your work requires a smoke test or is covered by PHPUnit tests (see CONTRIBUTING.md for more information).
 * Be as detailed as possible.
-* Provide some sample data for testers.
+* If your work requires a smoke test, pprovide sample configuration files and data for reviewers.
-* Good testing instructions help get your PR completed faster.
+* Good testing instructions and sample confiruation files/data help get your PR completed faster.

-# Additional Notes:
+# Additional Notes

 Any additional information that you think would be helpful when reviewing this PR.

 Example:

 * Does this change require documentation to be updated?
 * Does this change add any new dependencies?
 * Could this change impact execution of existing code?

 # Interested parties

 Tag interested parties using @ mentions